-The Company's reclamation provision relates to the eventual removal of an exploration camp at the Lac de Gras project in the Northwest Territories.
+The Company's reclamation provision related to the eventual removal of an exploration camp at the Lac de Gras project in the Northwest Territories.
 The provision has been calculated based on the estimated reclamation cost and discounted back to its present value.
-The Company has applied a 1% discount rate with the assumption that the reclamation will be settled between 2025 - 2026.
-As at April 30, 2024 the reclamation provision on a discounted basis is estimated to be \$195,995 and on an undiscounted basis is \$199,800.
+The Company has applied a 1% discount rate at April 30, 2025 and reclamation costs on an discounted basis is estimated to be \$196,973 (2024 - \$195,995) and on an undiscounted basis is \$199,800 (2024 - \$199,800).
+During the year ended April 30, 2025, the Company sold the Lac de Gras project and accordingly transferred the liability and related deposit to the purchaser (Note 10).